uport-project/uport-connect/tutorial/tutorial.md

 ## Introduction

-This tutorial will show you how to add support for uPort in your application, using the libraries `uport-lib` and `uport-persona`.
-We will create a simple application, FriendWallet,  allowing you to send ether to the contacts in your uPort contact list.
+This tutorial will show you how to add support for uPort in your application.
+Using the libraries `uport-lib` and `uport-persona`, we will create a simple application, FriendWallet,  allowing you to send Ether to the contacts in your uPort contact list.

 We will create this app in two steps:

-1. Using `uport-lib` we will enable you to connect your uport and sign transactions using the built-in QR code system.
+1. Using `uport-lib` we will enable you to connect your uPort and sign transactions using the built-in QR code system.
-2. Using `uport-persona` will will show how to fetch profile data like your contact list as well as the names of your contacts and populate this in a list.
+2. Using `uport-persona` we will show you how to fetch profile data like your contact list as well as the names of your contacts and populate this in a list.

+*Note: The examples provided inline here and in the example files use ES6.
+Although our library is also written in ES6, it is transpiled to ES5, thus is perfectly compatible if you choose to use ES5 instead.
+These examples are simple to change to ES5 if your needs require.*

 ## Getting started